 There will be a minimum of 4 rounds of qualifying heats.
 Points will be awarded for each round.
+Tied positions within a qualitying heats.
+Points will be awarded for each round.
 Tied positions within a round will receive equal points.
 The points for subsequent positions will be displaced by the number of tied drivers involved.
 A driver's best 3 scores will be added together to give a qualifying position.
 Ties will be eliminated firstly by using the best scores and then by use of the fastest overall time on your best score.

 Qualification will be run using a "rolling start".
 All cars will be released from the pit- lane by the Start Marshal, after Race Control has signalled that the warm up period can commence.
 The warm up period will last for 1 minute and the clock will start the next time the driver crosses the line.
 A car not starting its individual clock prior to the first car completing its first lap will, at this time, have its clock started and be deemed a late starter.

 When all cars on the track have completed the lap following the expiry of their individual 6 minute period, Race Control will request that all cars return to the pits.